 Takahashi's magazine work also was nominated for an individual NMA, selected for the Best Music Writing anthology and received special recognition from the Center for Documentary Studies.
 Takahashi worked on staff at Entertainment Weekly, Newsday and Public Radio International/New York Public Radio.
 He is a longtime cultural contributor to NPR.
 Takahashi also filed feature stories for Monocle, Quartz/Atlantic Media, CBC, BBC/PRI, The New York Times and The Wall Street Journal.

-An immersive, magazine-style storyteller in text, audio and video, Takahashi has an interest in how technology changes the modern story for creators and audiences.
-He was in the first group of professors nationally selected for YouTube’s experimental Educator Lab in Los Angeles, and he’s one of the few YouTube-certified professors in higher education.
-Fascinated by generational change in media, Takahashi was an adviser to an early wave of student and professional crowdfunding projects, including a digital and print magazine launched through Kickstarter “for freshmen, by freshmen.”
+An immersive, magazine-style storyteller in the mediums of text, audio and video, Takahashi researches how technology changes the modern story for creators and audiences.
+He was in the first group of professors nationally selected for YouTube’s experimental Educator Lab in Los Angeles, and he was in the early wave of YouTube-certified professors in higher education.
+Fascinated by generational change in media, Takahashi was an adviser to successful student and professional crowdfunding projects, including a digital and print magazine launched through Kickstarter “for freshmen, by freshmen.”

 Takahashi studied as a fellow at McGill University, the University of California, Berkeley and the University of Southern California.
 He has traveled North America, South America, Europe, Asia and Africa, through a combination of multimedia teaching, journalism and storytelling stints.
 Takahashi's keynotes, panels and workshops include guest visits to SXSW, Cornell University, USC, Berkeley, UCLA, Northwestern University, University of Maryland, The New School and City University of New York, as well as media training with underrepresented communities in East and South L.A.
 His current research focuses on generational shifts in media and culture around the world.